gcornetta/ads1x15/README.md

 3- /tests/ads1x15_ex_differential.js : sample test program

 Compatibility issues:
-The software is not compatible with node.js v.
+This software is not compatible with node.js v.
 6.x because the constructor of the Buffer object used in I2C.js is deprecated in node.js v.
 6.x.
 To solve this issue you have to change the Buffer instances on lines 63 and 78 of I2C.js with the new instantion method defined in node.js v.
 6.x.
 Please, refer to node documentation to learn how to do that.